-The Congress on Thursday registered strong protest with the Election Commission for its invoking Article 324 of the Constitution and curbing campaigns in Bengal for 20 hours, the first time in the history of Indian election process.
+The Congress on Thursday registered strong protest with the Election Commission for its invoking Article 324 of the Constitution and curbing campaigns in Bengal for 20 hours, the first time in the history of the Indian elections.

 He has asked the CEO to send his complaint to the chief election commissioner and other election commissioner to reconsider the decision.